UGURSELIMOZEN/Datacamp/Projects/Comparing Search Interest with Google Trends - 2/Readme.txt

 Project Tools

-In this project I used Python with pandas for time series data analysis and data visualization (plot,subplot) for Google trend with search interest analysis.
+In this project I used Python with pandas for time series data analysis and data visualization (plot , subplot , rolling average plot , pct_change plot) for Google trend with search interest analysis.

 Project Description